 The PPHS has issued a statement confirming our understanding of the policy and agreeing to rely on external institutions serving as the sIRB using the SMART IRB Reliance agreement.
 The full statement is available for download here and may be included in grant applications meeting this criteria:ISMMS PPHS Statement on NIH sIRB Policy

 As an AAHRPP-accredited program, our policy is to only rely on Institutions who demonstrate that they have comparably robust Human Subjects Research Protection Programs.
 We will enter into agreements to rely on another IRB only if they are accredited.

-Reliance Forms: Forms required by the external IRB (e.g. agreements, waiver of jurisdiction forms, local context forms) will not be completed prior to a submission in Ideate.
+Reliance Forms: Forms required by the external IRB (e.g. agreements, waiver of jurisdiction forms, local context forms) will not be completed prior to a submission in RUTH.
 While each external IRB may have specific requirements, the use of any external IRB by Mount Sinai researchers should follow the general R2R submission process:

 Launched in 2016, SMART IRB is currently funded by the NIH Clinical and Translational Science Awards (CTSA) Program, grant number UL1TR002541-01S1.
 For more information, please visit www.smartirb.org.

 Please note that the SMART IRB Agreement is an agreement, and not an actual IRB that will conduct review of the project.
-Each reviewing and relying institution is responsible for ensuring that the protocol-specific details of the agreement are clear for each project, as necessary.
-All projects utilizing the SMART IRB agreement must be submitted via Ideate as per the R2R process outlined above.
+Each reviewing and relying institution are responsible for ensuring that the protocol-specific details of the agreement are clear for each project, as necessary.
+All projects utilizing the SMART IRB agreement must be submitted via RUTH as per the R2R process outlined above.

 - Multi-site, industry sponsored, study, where ISMMS is involved as a site with no additional responsibilities beyond those of other sites,